Scottish Borders Region

 Shillmoor Approach: approx walk in 1.65 miles 2.65km

 There is space for parking at the side of the road beside the cluster of houses at Shillmoor NT 88545 07760.
 From there take the old road that passes between the houses and then take the left fork when it branches shortly after.
 Thereafter simply follow the track up to Inner Hill, across the ridge, then up to the summit of Shillhope Law.
+In fact there are now several quad bike tracks heading up the last part of the hill and most will lead to the summit.
 The trig point here is surrounded by a hollow cairn so careful positioning can offer some shelter from the wind.

 Barrowburn Approach: approx walk in 0.85 miles 1.37km

-There is a car park at NT 86630 10400, Wedder Leap, just before Barrowburn in the grounds of what was originally a school.
+There is a car park at NT 8663 1033, Wedder Leap, just before Barrowburn in the grounds of what was originally a school.
 However this parking facility is under threat as the MOD may wish to use the site for other purposes, so it may disappear.
-From the car park, cross the road and then the river over the bridge at NT 86715 10415.
-Thereafter as for the Shillmoor approach simply follow the track as is ascends to the summit.
-Not a lot else to be said.
+From the car park, cross the road and then the river over the bridge at NT 8667 1042.
+Head straight across the edge of the trees and after going through the gate turn right (south).
+Cross the shoulder of the hill, aiming for the obvious valley with a fence on your right.
+You will see a fence in front of you which is topped with barbed wire but at NT 8702 1017 there is a small wooden step (not exactly a stile) which will allow you to cross safely.
+Continue up the valley following the line of the fence till you meet a quad bike track and a gate through the fence where you turn right to follow the track up to the summit.

 GPS Route Download,